 How to Apply

-If you are interested in applying for an internship or externship with Government Accountability Project, please send your resume and cover letter to Katrina Meyer, Intern Coordinator, or fill out the appropriate google form below.
-Any questions regarding internships or externships should be directed to Katrina Meyer, Intern Coordinator.
-Her contact information can be found below.
+If you are interested in applying for an internship or externship with Government Accountability Project, please send your resume and cover letter to Michael Termini, Chief of Staff, or fill out the appropriate google form below.
+Any questions regarding internships or externships should be directed to Michael Termini, Chief of Staff.
+His contact information can be found below.